Notes from Dr AG Andjaparidze ( email@example.com)

 Gastrointestinal symptoms in up to 57% of patients with coronavirus HCoV-OC43 is well documented (2).
 Gastrointestinal symptoms are also presented in patients with SARS-CoV(3).
 Active virus replication was identified in the small and large intestine specimens from colonoscopy biopsy and autopsy (4).
 A significant portion of SARS patients had gastrointestinal symptoms; the viral load was the highest in stool specimens followed by nasopharyngeal aspiration specimens (3).

-In 2004 Ding Y. and colleagues speculated that the human gastrointestinal tract could be the primary infection site of SARS-CoV, which raised a fearsome concern of dual infectivity of SARS-CoV as being both a respiratory and gastrointestinal pathogen (4).
+In 2004 Ding Y. and colleagues speculated that the human gastrointestinal tract could be the primary infection site of SARS-CoV, which raised a fearsome concern of SARS-CoV’s dual infectivity as being both a respiratory and gastrointestinal pathogen (4).

 It is known that most animal coronaviruses, such as bovine coronavirus and porcine transmissible gastroenteritis virus, can primarily infect either the enteric or respiratory tract or sometimes can be translocated between sites (5,6)